Something Wicked This Way Comes (film): Production

 Principal photography began on September 28, 1981, and lasted 77 days.
 Filming was mostly on Disney's Golden Oak Ranch in Newhall, California, as shooting on location would have been too costly.
 Some exterior scenes were shot in Vermont.
 As the film progressed, two visions emerged for the film: Bradbury and Clayton wanted to stay as faithful to the novel as possible, while Disney wanted a more accessible, family-friendly film.
-Bradbury and Clayton fell out when Bradbury learned that Clayton had, at the studios insistence, hired John Mortimer to do an uncredited revision of Bradbury's screenplay.
+Bradbury and Clayton fell out when Bradbury learned that Clayton had, at the studio's insistence, hired John Mortimer to do an uncredited revision of Bradbury's screenplay.

 At a Q&A session following a 2012 screening of the film, actor Shawn Carson explained that he read some ten times for the part of Will, but after a request from Bradbury, he read for and was cast as Jim Nightshade.
 Although he had blond hair at the time, and co-star Vidal Petersen had dark hair, Carson's hair was dyed jet black and Petersen's was bleached blond to fit the new casting.

 For the original score, Clayton picked Georges Delerue who had scored his films The Pumpkin Eater and Our Mother's House, but his score was removed and replaced on short notice with one by James Horner after concerns were raised about its "aggressively sinister" nature.
-A soundtrack album of Delerue's unused score was released by Intrada Records in 2015, who had released Horner's replacement score in 2008.
+A soundtrack album of Delerue's unused score was released by Intrada Records in 2015, which had released Horner's replacement score in 2009.

 Editor Barry Gordon was hired as assistant to the film's original editor, Argyle Nelson Jr. He recalled in 2012 that after Clayton submitted his original cut, Disney expressed concerns about its length, pacing and commercial appeal.
 The studio then took the project out of Clayton's hands and conducted an expensive six-month reshoot and re-edit, resulting in the two child leads looking noticeably older in some shots.
 Nelson was let go for budgetary reasons, and although Gordon was prepared to follow Nelson and leave the production, Nelson encouraged him to stay, and Gordon edited the final cut (resulting in the film's dual editor credits).